portworx/px-docs/shared-volumes.md

 A typical pattern is for a single container to have one or more volumes.
 Conversely, many scenarios would benefit from multiple containers being able to access the same volume, possibly from different hosts.
 Accordingly, the shared volume feature enables a single volume to be read/write accessible by multiple containers.
 Example use cases include:

-* A techincal computing workload sourcing its input and writing its output to a shared volume.
+* A technical computing workload sourcing its input and writing its output to a shared volume.
 * Scaling a number of Wordpress containers based on load while managing a single shared volume.

 ## Create shared volumes